Helpful?

 Yes No Share to Facebook

-Taking Judicial Notice The Acceptance of Alleged Facts As True Without Evidence
+The Acceptance of Alleged Facts As True Without Evidence

 Does a Judge Always Need Proof That a Fact Is True?

-Where a Fact Is So Notoriously Known As Being True a Judge May Take Judicial Notice of the Fact Without Requiring Evidence.
+The Requirement of Proving That a Fact Is True Becomes Unnecessary Where the Fact Is Notoriously Known and Uncontroversial.
+For Such Facts a Judge May Simply Take Judicial Notice of the Fact Without Need of Any Evidence.

 Understanding the Principle Known As Taking Judicial Notice Without Evidence of Notoriously Known Truths